ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 and how we build community.

-In the year ahead, we are going to keep pushing our tooling to make review more efficient and helpful, and we have goals of doing more to make the process of software peer-review a tool that other organizations can use to curate their own software ecosystems and build collaborations and community.
+In the year ahead, we are going to keep pushing our tooling to make review more efficient and helpful, and we have plans to do more to make our software peer-review process a tool that other organizations can use to curate their own software ecosystems and build collaborations and community.

 ## Multilingual Resources